osrf/subt/submitted_models/ctu_cras_norlab_marmotte_sensor_config_1/specifications.md

 Thanks to the original authors Derek Vasquez (dvasquez@ssci.com), Neil Johnson (njohnson@ssci.com) and Hector Escobar (hescobar@ssci.com) for making our lives easier!

 ## Usage Instructions
 The robot motion is controlled via standard `cmd_vel` commands and produces standard odometry.
-The tracks are modeled by 4 virtual wheels on each side.
+The tracks are modeled by `TrackController` Gazebo plugin.

 ## Usage Rights
 No additional restrictions have to be taken into account for this configuration.